neoflorianvecn4/FaceSearch/README.md

     * Minimum face size -- Choose the proportion of the head width to the image width
 * Face Mesh Detection
     * Use Case -- Selects from `Bounding Box only` and `Face Mesh`
-* Pose Detection
-    * Performance mode -- Allows you to switch between "Fast" and "Accurate" operation mode
-    * Show in-frame likelihood -- Displays InFrameLikelihood score for each landmark
-    * Visualize z value -- Uses different colors to indicate z difference (red: smaller z, blue: larger z)
-    * Rescale z value for visualization -- Maps the smallest z value to the most red and the largest z value to the most blue.
-This makes z difference more obvious
-    * Run classification -- Classify squat and pushup poses.
-Count reps in streaming mode.
-* Selfie Segmentation
-    * Enable raw size mask -- Asks the segmenter to return the raw size mask which matches the model output size.

-### Static Image scenario
-The static image scenario is identical to the live camera scenario, but instead relies on images fed into the app through the gallery.

-### CameraX Live Preview scenario
-The CameraX live preview scenario is very similar to the native live camera scenario, but instead relies on CameraX live preview.
-Note: CameraX is only supported on API level 21+.

 ## Support